-Ethelburga was daughter of King Æthelberht of Kent.
-She was probably born around 605-10 AD, died around 647 and was buried in Lyminge.
-Today, she is more commonly known by the latinised version of her name, but in her lifetime, she would have been known as Æthelburh (pronounced ‘Athelburch’, with the “Æ” like “a” in “apple” and “ch” quite guttural as in Scottish loch).
+Ethelburga was daughter of King Æthelberht I of Kent.
+She was probably born around 605 AD, died around 647 and was buried in Lyminge.
+Today, she is more commonly known by the latinised version of her name, but in her lifetime, she would have been known as Æthelburh (pronounced ‘Athelburch’, with the “Æ” like “a” in “apple” and “ch” quite guttural as in Scottish “loch”).

 In the early 600s, Kent was a powerful kingdom and the other Anglo-Saxon kingdoms were keen to ally themselves with Kent.
 Accordingly in 625, when she was perhaps 19 or 20, her brother Eadbald, who had succeeded as King of Kent following the death of their father Æthelberht, agreed that Æthelburh should marry Edwin, King of Northumbria.
 Part of the agreement was that Edwin should consider becoming a Christian like his bride, which he duly did on Easter Sunday 627 in York after much debate and contemplation.
 This began the conversion of the North, which was a significant event in the international politics of the time.
 Both Æthelburh and Edwin are recorded as receiving correspondence and gifts from Pope Boniface in Rome.
 This marriage was extremely high profile.
 But in 633 (or possibly 634, the date is uncertain), the mission received a dramatic set-back.
-Edwin was killed in battle at Hatfield Chase near Doncaster, fighting King Cadwallon of Gwynedd and King Penda of Mercia. Æthelburh fled back to Kent with her children and sought refuge with her brother King Eadbald.
+Edwin was killed in battle at Hatfield Chase near Doncaster, fighting King Cadwallon of Gwynedd and King Penda of Mercia. Æthelburh, accompanied by Bishop Paulinus, fled back to Kent with her children and sought refuge with her brother King Eadbald.

-It is recorded that Eadbald gave Æthelburh his estate at Lyminge where she established a community that later came to be regarded as one of the first monasteries in Anglo-Saxon England, though it is unlikely to have followed a formal monastic rule during her lifetime.
-She probably lived in the hall complex that Dr Gabor Thomas has discovered on Tayne Field, but it is possible that she founded a church on the chalk bluff that still overlooks the centre of the village.
-The remains in the churchyard that we are now re-excavating as part of this project are those of a very early Anglo-Saxon church.
+It is recorded that Eadbald gave Æthelburh his estate at Lyminge where she established a household that later came to be regarded as one of the first Christian communities in Anglo-Saxon England, though it is unlikely to have followed a formal monastic rule during her lifetime.
+She probably lived in the hall complex that Dr Gabor Thomas has discovered on Tayne Field, and it is quite likely that she founded the church on the chalk bluff that still overlooks the centre of the village.
+The remains in the churchyard that we excavated in the summer of 2019 as part of this project are those of a very early Anglo-Saxon church.
 Stylistically this church appears to be mid 7th Century in date, and we have found unstratified pottery of the same date within the churchyard.
-The foundations of the church that were excavated were built in a single phase, so it is likely that it dates to the time of Æthelburh or very shortly afterwards.
+The foundations of the church that were excavated were built in a single phase, so it is likely that the church in its entirety dates to the time of Æthelburh or very shortly afterwards.
 Bede records that although King Edwin was baptised in a wooden church in York built specially for the purpose, a new church, the first York Minster, was immediately started in stone, since this was considered to be the proper material for churches.
 If Æthelburh arrived in Lyminge expecting to stay for any length of time, it is very likely that she would have invested time and effort in building a stone church for the use of herself and her household.

 You can read more about Æthelburh and much more about Anglo-Saxon England at:

-There is more information about the previous excavations in Lyminge at:
+There is more information about the excavations in Lyminge from 2008-15 at:

 You can read more about how Æthelburh became confused with St Eadburg and how the dedication of the church came to be what it is today in the following article in Archaeologia Cantiana 138 (2017) A shorter version of this paper appeared in Lyminge a history, volume 7.
 A further article about the fate of the relics of Lyminge “Whatever happened to St Ethelburga? – the after-lives of the saints of Lyminge” is now available in Lyminge a history Part 10.

 If you like your history to have a little more colour and life, the Northumbrian Thrones trilogy of novels by Edoardo Albert entitled Edwin: High King of Britain, Oswald: Return of the King and Oswiu: King of Kings are recommended.
 These stories feature Æthelburh as well as her daughter Eanflæd who probably lived in Lyminge for a while with her mother.
-Eanflæd subsequently married KIng Oswiu of Northumbria, and seems to have played a significant role in the adoption of the Roman tradition of Christianity in the north of England, establishing the link with Rome that persisted for the next 900 years until the reign of Henry VIII.
+Eanflæd subsequently married King Oswiu of Northumbria, and seems to have played a significant role in the adoption of the Roman tradition of Christianity in the north of England, establishing the link with Rome that persisted for the next 900 years until the reign of Henry VIII.
 The church at Paddlesworth near Lyminge is dedicated to Oswiu’s brother King (later Saint) Oswald, the only ancient church in southern England with such a contemporary dedication.
 This may indicate that it too had a very early foundation, although the current structure dates to after the Norman Conquest.
 There are suggestions for further reading on the period here.